ionescuvictor/ngRoute-active-directive/README.md

 <*a route-active="activeClass" href="/#/Test" *><*/a*>

-this will place the activeclass to the a tag.
+this will place the active class to the a tag.

 you can also